 Just like any other product there is a big variety in the price, depending on brand and type.
 A broad average according to type:

 AI2: R100-R350 per change

 AIO: R150-R600 each

 Hybrid Fitteds: R300-R1000 each

-What can make cloth nappies more expensive: Home made, quality, Natural fibres (more absorbent), imported or local, types of fabrics used, types of waterproofing/water resistent fabric etc
+What can make cloth nappies more expensive: Home made, quality, natural fibers (more absorbent), imported or local, types of fabrics used, types of waterproofing/water resistant fabric etc

 Q: How do cloth wipes work?